How to Choose the Best Pay As You Go Auto Insurance

 What to scan for in reviews:

-Simple “buying checklist” (fast, but effective):
+Buying checklist (fast, but effective):

-Pay as you go auto insurance bases part of your premium on your actual driving, such as miles driven and sometimes driving behavior, instead of charging a fully fixed monthly rate.
+Pay as you go auto insurance bases part of your premium on actual driving, such as miles driven and sometimes driving behavior, instead of charging a fully fixed monthly rate.

-Premiums are typically calculated using a base rate plus usage data (miles driven) and sometimes driving behavior data collected through a telematics device or smartphone app.
+Premiums are typically calculated using a base rate plus usage data (miles driven) and sometimes behavior data collected through a telematics device or smartphone app.